glouw/blog/_posts/2018-03-11-littlewolf.md

 The height of the wall is calculated by taking the normal ray to the wall (in this case, the x direction), and multiplying the focal length of the field of view (0.8 from before in the first image).
-The normal is clamped to a small value incase the player gets too close to the screen else the size will grow infinitly with close to zero division.
+The normal is clamped to a small value incase the player gets too close to the screen.

     const float normal = ray.x < 1e-2f ?
 1e-2f : ray.x;
     const float size = 0.5f * focal * xres / normal;

+The ray is defined as the difference of the wall hit and the player:

+    const Ray ray = sub(wall.hit.where, hero.where);

-Notice, however, that this only works when the theta of the camera is set to zero.
+This only works when the theta of the camera is set to zero.
 Given the camera is rotated, the ray index hit is to be sampled and the resulting ray is to be corrected back to the fov line else ray.x will yield a warped fish eye effect when turning.
 Correcting the above: